Perfect Day (Lou Reed song): Duran Duran version

 A cover version of "Perfect Day" was the first single from the Duran Duran covers album Thank You (1995).
-It was released in the United Kingdom on March 13, 1995, by EMI and Capitol Records, and reached number 28 on the UK Singles Chart the same month.
-The cover was also released to US radio on May 23, 1995.
+It was released in the United Kingdom on March 13, 1995, by EMI and Capitol Records.
+It reached number 28 on the UK Singles Chart the same month.
+The cover was also serviced to US contemporary hit radio on May 23, 1995.

-The song featured a then rare appearance by Duran Duran's first drummer Roger Taylor.
+The song featured a then-rare appearance by Duran Duran's first drummer Roger Taylor.
 He also appeared in the music video and in a promotional appearance on Top of the Pops.
 The video was filmed in February 1995 by director Nick Egan, and first aired in March.
 It shows clips of the band performing, interspersed with surreal images.

 The single was released in several versions, including numerous different remixes of the title track and other Duran Duran songs.
 In addition to the single and the Thank You album, the song also appeared in Duran Duran's Singles 1986–1995 box set, released in 2004.
 On Duran Duran's episode of Behind the Music, Reed described the Duran Duran version as being potentially the best rerecording of any of his songs.